Skip to main content

 What is a “covered" credit transaction?

-Loans, lines of credit, credit cards, and merchant cash advances (MCAs) are the types of credit transactions that new data collection requirements will cover.
+Loans, lines of credit, credit cards, and merchant cash advances (MCAs) are the types of credit transactions that new data collection requirements cover.
 MCAs include transactions for agricultural purposes and those that are HMDA-reportable transactions.
-The proposed rule defines a “covered credit transaction” as an extension of business credit that is not an excluded transaction under the rule.
+The rule defines a “covered credit transaction” as one that meets the definition of business credit under existing Regulation B, with certain exceptions.

 The types of transactions excluded from the rule are trade credit, public utilities credit, securities credit, and incidental credit.
-Factoring, leases, consumer-designated credit used for business purposes, and credit secured by certain investment properties are also excluded transactions included in the proposed rule.
+Factoring, leases, consumer-designated credit used for business or agricultural purposes, credit secured by certain investment properties, transactions that are reportable under the Home Mortgage Disclosure Act of 1975 (HMDA), and insurance premium financing. are also excluded transactions, according to the final rule.

 For each small business application for credit covered by the rule, more than 20 data points will be required to be collected.
-As a result, the CFPB’s final iteration of the rule could substantially increase small business lending data collection and reporting requirements for some financial institutions.
+As a result, the CFPB’s final rule substantially increases small business lending data collection and reporting requirements for some financial institutions.
 Just a few of the data points for each application are:

 • the purpose of the credit